rsousa88/Deployer/README.md

-# ActiveLayerExplorer
+# Deployer
-Plugin for XrmToolBox to explore and delete managed solution active layers
+Plugin for XrmToolBox to deploy dataverse solutions to a target environment